 9:42 a.m.
 A Procurement Report was included in the meeting materials.
 Thomas Curran, Executive Vice President Administration, gave an overview of this item, noting that relative to the total spend, the percentage of non-competitive procurements declined from 10.2% of overall spending in the second quarter to 7.4% in the third quarter.
-He reported that the reduction in the ratio of non-competitive spending compared to total procurement spending, dropping from 14.4% in the second quarter of FY 2022 to 8.0% in the third quarter.
+He reported that the reduction in the ratio of non-competitive to competitive spending has also reduced the twelve-month rolling average of non-competitive spending compared to total procurement spending, dropping from 14.4% in the second quarter of FY 2022 to 8.0% in the third quarter.
 Mr. Curran noted that he expects that due to the recent approval of several significant sole source contracts that there will be a change to this pattern in the near future.
 Commissioner Simmons posed questions regarding recent purchasing issues.
 Mr. Curran stated that the Agency has encountered issues related to workforce issues, as well as supply chain issues; however, the Agency has tried to alleviate some of these issues by ordering materials and supplies sooner.